sighupio/add-on-storage/katalog/rook-hostcluster/MAINTENANCE.md

 # `rook-hostcluster` Package Maintenance

-The resources in this package were tailor-made but where based on the following files from the upstream project:
+The resources in this package were tailor-made but were based on the following files from the upstream project:

 - [cluster.yaml](https://github.com/rook/rook/blob/v1.15.9/deploy/examples/cluster.yaml)